Shared sunset towards the end of the trip with guests and crew ... laughs and stories all night long

 Dive the Bahamas Aboard the Cat Ppalu

 Our dive destination for the week is the Exuma Cays.
-When the weather cooperates, we sail (versus motor) to dive sites only accessible to liveaboards.
+When the weather cooperates, we sail (versus motor) to dive sites only accessible to dive liveaboards.
 As such, these remote locations are more pristine than most.
+They offer the greatest variety of diving in the Caribbean.
 Whether a seasoned diver or a novice, our staff strives to assure your dives meet your expectations.

-The Cat Ppalu offers a unique experience for families, friends and groups desiring a dive vacation.
-A side benefit for the adventure seeker is that Cat Ppalu provides plenty of opportunities to enjoy activities like snorkeling and paddle boarding as well as shore excursions.
+The crewed charter sailboat Cat Ppalu offers a unique experience for families, friends and groups desiring a dive or snorkel vacation.
+Besides sailing a side benefit for the adventure seeker is that Cat Ppalu provides plenty of opportunities to enjoy activities like snorkeling and paddle boarding as well as shore excursions.
 Explore local islands or relax and sunbathe on uninhabited islands.

 - Departs Nassau (NAS) on Saturdays to the Exuma Cays